 There is also some other more spatial projects and two new solo shows with furniture collections later in the year.

-Photos of Sabine above wearing The Luxe Loafer, limited edition run of 60 pairs, hand made in Italy.You can follow Sabine on Instagram here, and more of her work here.
+Photos of Sabine above wearing The Luxe Loafer, limited edition run of 60 pairs, hand made in Portugal.You can follow Sabine on Instagram here, and more of her work here.